 I’ve never been to the filming location of ‘The Beach’ but it surely does look like a paradise.
 The problem with a discovered paradise, is that it doesn’t stay a paradise for long because of mass tourism.
 Mass tourism won’t let you absorb the impressions as much as when you’re alone.

 ‘The beach’ is perfect to watch and dream at the same time.
 Especially the first part.
 The second part felt like another movie.
 And for the fans among us, Leonardo Di Caprio is acting quite a lot without a t-shirt 😉

 On the run, he ends up in Lhasa.
-In this holy city lives the Dalai Lama > which he eventually meets, not knowing it will both change their lives. > > I always get angry when I think about Tibet.
-Why the hell is a country > with an own culture and leader still not independent?
-It has more local > culture than most European countries nowadays.
+In this holy city lives the Dalai Lama which he eventually meets, not knowing it will both change their lives.

+I always get angry when I think about Tibet.
+Why the hell is this country with an own culture and leader still not independent?
+It even has more culture than most European countries nowadays.

 Believe you me, you won’t regret it!
 And perhaps Hollywood will make a movie about your life story in the future.